katydecorah/katydecorah.github.io/code/_posts/2013-09-06-google-maps-images-api-for-jekyll.md

 <img src="http://maps.googleapis.com/maps/api/staticmap?{% for location in page.locations %}{% if forloop.first %}center={{location}}&amp;markers=color:blue%7C{{location}}{% else %}&amp;markers=color:blue%7C{{location}}{% endif %}{% endfor %}&amp;zoom={% if page.zoom %}{{page.zoom}}{% else %}13{% endif %}&amp;size=300x200&amp;scale=2&amp;sensor=false&amp;visual_refresh=true" alt="untitled">
 {% endif %}

-## Zoom for Multiple Locations
+## Zoom for more than one locations

-When using multiple locations, the map will center around the first location.
+When using more than one location, the map will center around the first location.
 So it would be wise to put your most centrally located destination first.
 You might also need to change the zoom on the map.
 You can do this by adding a "zoom" variable in the post header.

 {% highlight yaml %}
 locations: